 I was a creative kid, and I still am.
 Very Visual.
 Nature Lover.
 Introverted.
 I knew I wanted to be a writer when I was ten years old, and while I had a great mom and a few memorable teachers, I left home and college knowing very little about self-discipline, financial matters or how to build a career in my chosen vocation.* I know I would have benefitted from more intentional mentoring from an adult who could see my talents and help me develop them in a practical way.

 I want to inspire parents to support their child’s interests, and I want to give you tips on how to do this.
-It’s not difficult to unfold your child’s natural talents.
-You don’t have to stress out, read every parenting book or worry about getting the perfect curriculum.

 I hope that by sharing my story, you’ll be inspired to follow your child’s interests, let them play, spend relaxed time with them, give yourself plenty of breaks, and not worry so much about what other parents are doing.
 (If that means you need to stop reading my blog, then by all means do that.)

 Our homeschool priorities in no particular order: